 In these first steps we will simply read the users from your /etc/passwd file.

 Create a UserIdResolver

 The UserIdResolver is the connector to the user source.
 For more information see UserIdResolvers.

-• Go to Config -> Users to create a UserIdResolver.
+- Go to Config -> Users to create a UserIdResolver.

+- Choose New passwdresolver and

+- Enter the name "myusers".

+- Save it.